 A new area F will be created in lower division GE (though it may include courses in the 100 range) exclusively focusing on Ethnic Studies, and all students will be required to take one 3 unit course from this area (this requirement may not be waived, but may be fulfilled at a community college)

-It is understood that for 39 “high unit” majors, the addition of Area F in GE, and consequently the re-assignment of PLSI 2 to be a separate 3 unit graduation requirementmakes it impossible for students to graduate at 120 credit units.
-These high unit majors will be required to work with the Undergraduate Curriculum Committee and Dean of Undergraduate Studies to find ways to reduce their major by without negatively impacting the major.
-These have the right to devise and propose their own solutions to the need to reduce 3 units, though these solutions (like all curriculum changes) require the approval of the Undergraduate Curriculum Committee.
+It is understood that for 39 “high-unit” majors, because of various professional and national accreditation requirements that currently preclude students graduating with a minimum of 120 semester units, the addition of Area F in GE, and consequently the re-assignment of PLSI 2 to be a separate 3 unit graduation requirement further complicates the curriculum demands of these majors and precludes students from graduating with a minimum of 120 semester units. makes it impossible for students to graduate at 120 credit units.
+These high-unit majors will be required to work with the Undergraduate Curriculum Committee and Dean of Undergraduate Studies to find ways to reduce their major by to avoid having the curriculum changes without negatively impacting the major while minimizing adverse impacts on other programs (including those that rely on GE, MI or other graduation requirements) as much as possible.
+The high-unit majors have the right to devise and propose their own solutions to the need to reduce for accommodating the 3 units so as to simultaneously maintain their curricular rigor along with their unique professional and national accreditation requirements.
+It is understood that though these solutions (like all curriculum changes) require the approval of the Undergraduate Curriculum Committee.
 These modifications should also not adversely impact academic programs relying on courses in GE or in MI or other graduation requirements any more than is absolutely necessary.
 To minimize impacts, MI courses may also be accepted for inclusion in upper division GE areas IC and ID, if approved by the GE Committee.

 This might, for example, be accomplished in the following ways, keeping in mind that high unit majors may not waive D1, Area F, or the campus American and California Government (PLSI 2) requirement: